 This will be an inquiry-based course with virtually no lecture.
 The goal of the course is to rationally investigate claims and theories relating to so-called "paranormal phenomena."
 Topics will include both "psi" phenomena and apparitions ("ghosts").
 Psi phenomena include psychokinesis (mind-matter interaction) as well as information perceived through telepathy, clairvoyance, and precognition.
 Also considered will be scientific and philosophical theories that attempt to explain the paranormal.
 Students will also take field trips to some of the local "haunted" sites and try to detect and investigate orbs and other occurrences that some have associated with the presence of apparitions.
-As preparation for their study of the paranormal, students will be introduced to basic principles of critical thinking and deductive and inductive logic.
-The course will also examine contemporary and classical theories of the nature of the human mind.
+As preparation for their study of the paranormal, students will also examine contemporary and classical theories of the nature of the human mind.